sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 #### addText.bySelector(text, selector)
 Add the *text* to the element by using *CSS selector*.
 If the xpath is not found the command will throw an error.

+#### addText.byName(text, name)
+Add the *text* to the element by using the attribute name.
+If the element is not found the command will throw an error.

+#### addText.byClassName(text, className)
+Add the *text* to the element by using class name.
+If the element is not found the command will throw an error.

 ### Switch
 You can switch to iframes or windows if that is needed.